[image]

 Privacy

 Last but not least, this app is private by design.
 It never does anything with your content, except to move it between your own devices, and only on your explicit requests.
 Your content is never silently changed, broadcast across the Internet, stored on remote cloud servers, or harvested in any way for information.
-In short, this app respects the fact that your digital content is your personal property — and encourages other software to do the same.
+In short, this app respects the fact that your digital content is your personal property — and challenges other software to do the same.

 For More Info